Igalia/pflua/README.md

 To our knowledge, pflua is the fastest implementation of pflang out there.
 See https://github.com/Igalia/pflua-bench for our benchmarking experiments and results.

+Pflua can beat other implementations because:

+* LuaJIT trace compilation results in machine code that reflects the actual traffic that your application sees

+* Pflua can hoist and eliminate bounds checks, whereas [BPF is obligated to check that every packet access is valid](https://github.com/Igalia/pflua/blob/master/doc/pflang.md#packet-access)

+* Pflua can work on data in network byte order, whereas BPF must convert to host byte order

+* Pflua takes advantage of LuaJIT's register allocator and excellent optimizing compiler, whereas e.g. the Linux kernel JIT has a limited optimizer

 ## API documentation